South Milton

-South Milton (anciently Mideltone, Middleton, Middelton, etc.) is a village and civil parish in Devon, England, situated on the south coast about 2 miles south-west of Kingsbridge.
+South Milton (anciently Mideltone, Middleton, Middelton, etc.) is a village and civil parish in the South Hams district, in the county of Devon, England, situated on the south coast about 2 miles south-west of Kingsbridge.
 The civil parish includes the hamlets of Sutton, south of the village, and Upton, north of the village.
+In 2021 the parish had a population of 371.